optimizely/scribe/content/stories/secret-escapes.md

 “Virtually no change will go live on the website just like that.
 Everything is tested,” Sebastian Fallert, the company’s UK General Manager, said.

-As a result of three Optimizely experiments, Secret Escapes has been able to:
+As a result of  Optimizely experiments, Secret Escapes has been able to:

 * Generate positive ROI from paid mobile marketing
 * Increase purchase conversion rates